-- If you are configuring core OpenShift Container Platform monitoring components: - You have access to the cluster as a user with the cluster-admin cluster role. - You have created the cluster-monitoring-config ConfigMap object. - If you are configuring components that monitor user-defined projects: - You have access to the cluster as a user with the cluster-admin cluster role or as a user with the user-workload-monitoring-config-edit role in the openshift-user-workload-monitoring project. - You have created the user-workload-monitoring-config ConfigMap object. - You have installed the OpenShift CLI (oc). - You have set up a remote write compatible endpoint (such as Thanos) and know the endpoint URL.
+- If you are configuring core OpenShift Container Platform monitoring components: - You have access to the cluster as a user with the cluster-admin cluster role. - You have created the cluster-monitoring-config ConfigMap object. - If you are configuring components that monitor user-defined projects: - You have access to the cluster as a user with the cluster-admin cluster role or as a user with the user-workload-monitoring-config-edit role in the openshift-user-workloadmonitoring project. - A cluster administrator has enabled monitoring for user-defined projects. - You have installed the OpenShift CLI (oc). - You have set up a remote write compatible endpoint (such as Thanos) and know the endpoint URL.
 See the Prometheus remote endpoints and storage documentation for information about endpoints that are compatible with the remote write feature.